What is QGIS Cloud¶

 It’s easy with the QGIS Cloud Plugin.
 Open the QGIS Cloud Plugin sidebar and log in with your QGIS Cloud username and password.
-Go to the Load Data tab and press the Load Data to Cloud button.
+Go to the Load Data tab

 The data is now imported from the local shapefiles into the QGIS Cloud PostgreSQL database.
 Depending on the size of the datasets, this may take a moment.
 It is important to know that the data sources in the project are exchanged.
 You will no longer see the unoriginal shape files in the project, but the data from the QGIS Cloud database.
 If you move the mouse over the layer in the QGIS layer view without clicking, a tooltip appears that shows the data source.
 And there you can see that the layer’s data comes from our QGIS Cloud database.

 Now the data is in the database and the project is prepared.

 Publishing a map means uploading the QGIS project to the QGIS Cloud server and making it available to the QGIS server in this way.
 The QGIS server loads the project and all layers and display information and sends this display (map) back to the browser as a WMS (see section WMS) in exactly the same display as on the desktop.